On the Road with Obama and Romney - Part 3

 And so the kinds of people who listen to the National vote for Obama.
 That's simple enough, though it's easy to forget how many of these people live in places like Cincinnati these days.
 There were hardly any, when I was growing up.
 The show was overbooked.
 I skipped the press conference and took a beer from the green room.
 I told Liz to go in and get us some shots that had the Obama event producers, the local press, and the band all at once, which seemed like the closest we'd come to getting the moment.

 This turned out to be mostly true.
 It was a good show—I realized that I had never really listened to the band before, and I found myself enjoying indie rock, which was surprising and pleasant.
 But one felt the bloodlessness of the white kids of my generation, an anemia probably unique among all the woodworking, beer-drinking populations the world has ever known.
 No one danced.
 We, perhaps, are the only segment of society that doesn't understand how far beyond us this whole machine is, that doesn't recognize its own powerlessness.
 And so this election feels a little ridiculous, ugly, beyond us.
-The Democratic vote in Cincinnati won't come from that new electorate of 2008, it'll be the blacks and older liberals who stormed out of the convention center after Michelle Obama spoke.
+The Democratic vote in Cincinnati won't come from that new electorate of 2008, it'll be the blacks and older liberals who stormed out of the convention center there after Michelle Obama spoke last week.
 We're back to looking on and surprising people that we're voting at all.

 We said bye to the band after the show and went home to sleep.
 I couldn't figure out where we should go next, but I wasn't in the mood to take suggestions.
 And so the next day we got up and put on Dwight Yoakam and drove back roads into Eastern Kentucky, where we came mostly by accident, but which truly is the seat of powerlessness in the East.
 It has been for a century now.
-We stopped with an old friend of mine of my dad's, who lives along what had been a derelict resort on top of a mountain in Letcher County.
-But now I've gotten high again and my new truck is stuck in a sand pit, so our introduction to Appalachian politics is going to have to wait.
+We stopped with an old friend of my dad's, who lives along what had been a derelict resort on top of a mountain in Letcher County.
+But now I've gotten high and my new truck is stuck in a sand pit, so our introduction to Appalachian politics is going to have to wait.